 Plastic is a material often used for miniatures and models.
 Learn some techniques for how to work with plastic, including heat embossing and simple heat welding using recycled or household materials.

 01 of 07

 Ways to Use Plastic for Models and Miniatures

-Plastic is a great material beloved of many modellers.
-For car and airplane model enthusiasts it is the main material for the hobby.
-It can be shaped and finished in a number of ways, and lends itself to miniatures with detailed molded parts.
+Plastic is a great material beloved of many modelers.
+For car and airplane model enthusiasts, it is the main material for the hobby.
+It can be shaped and finished in a number of ways and lends itself to miniatures with detailed molded parts.
 In some scales, mainly for model trains, sheets of molded styrene are the main building material as they can be made with exact details.